If you add tags to your blog posts or products, then they can boost the search experience on your website.

 Step 1: Install and Activate SearchWP

-To get started, go and grab your copy of SearchWP from here.
+To get started, go ahead and grab your copy of SearchWP by visiting the website and creating a new account.

 Then, log into your SearchWP account and go over to the Downloads tab.

-Once there, press the Download SearchWP button and save the plugin’s ZIP file to your computer.
+Once there, you can press the Download SearchWP button and save the plugin’s ZIP file to your computer.

-Once you activate your license, the next step is to configure your search engine to make it consider post tags.
+Once SearchWP is ready, the next step is to configure your search engine to make it consider post tags.

 Step 2: Make Changes to Your Search Engine

-You can think of a search engine as a set of rules that WordPress follows when performing a search.
+You can think of a search engine as a set of rules that SearchWP follows when performing a search.

 SearchWP allows you to add multiple search engines and link them to individual search forms.

-As you can see, right now, there is only an automatically created search engine called Default.
+First, there will be only an automatically created search engine called Default.

 It’s linked to every existing search form on your site.
-By customizing its rules and settings, you can change how WordPress performs a search across your entire site.
+By customizing its rules and settings, you can change how SearchWP performs a search across your entire site.

 For example, you can add or remove search sources, change attribute relevance weights, and more.

-To make WordPress search by post tags, we need to add them to the list of Posts search source attributes.
+To make SearchWP search by post tags, you need to add them to the list of Posts source attributes.

-By default, WordPress considers the following post attributes: title, content, slug, and excerpt.
+By default, SearchWP considers the following post attributes: title, content, slug, author, and excerpt.

 Let’s add post tags to this list.
 To do that, first press the Add/Remove Attributes button.

 The final step is to save the changes you’ve made to the Default search engine.
-To do that, press the Save Engines button at the top right corner.
+To do that, press the Save button in the top right corner.

-After that, click Rebuild Index to make WordPress reindex your posts and check if they have any tags.
+After that, click Rebuild Index to make SearchWP reindex your posts and check if they have any tags.

 That’s it.
 Now your visitors can find posts by their tags.